open-education-hub/operating-systems/content/chapters/data/lab/content/working-memory.md

 The second example highlights the fact that C does not check any bounds when performing array operations.
 This leads to all sorts of undefined behavior.
-In this scenario some random memory is overwritten with `5`.
+In this scenario, some random memory is overwritten with `5`.
-The third example exhibits a manifestation of the previous design flaw where the return address of the `main` function is overwritten with `0`, thus leading to a segmentation fault.
+The third example exhibits a manifestation of the previous design flaw, where the return address of the `main` function is overwritten with `0`, thus leading to a segmentation fault.

-Although today it seems obvious that such behavior should not be accepted, we should take into account that the context in which the C language was created was entirely different than today.
+Although today it seems obvious that such behavior should not be accepted, we should take into account that the context in which the C language was created was entirely different from today.
 At that time the resource constraints - DRAM memory was around a few KBs, operating systems were in their infancy, branch predictors did not exist etc. - were overwhelming.
 Moreover, security was not a concern because the internet basically did not exist.
 As a consequence, the language was not developed with memory safety in mind.

 ### Python

-Technically, it is not possible to do any memory corruption in Python (that is if you avoid calling C functions from it).
+Technically, it is not possible to do any memory corruption in Python (that is, if you avoid calling C functions from it).
-Pointers do not formally exist and any kind of array access is checked to be within its bounds.
+Pointers do not formally exist, and any kind of array access is checked to be within its bounds.
-The example simply showcases what happens when an out of bounds access is performed - an `IndexError` is thrown and execution halts.
+The example simply showcases what happens when an out-of-bounds access is performed - an `IndexError` is thrown and execution halts.

 ### D

 The D implementation uses almost the same code as the C implementation, but suffers from minor syntax modifications.
 In essence, the two implement the same logic.
-When compiling this code, it can be observed that the D compiler notices at compile time that an out of bounds access is performed.
+When compiling this code, it can be observed that the D compiler notices at compile time that an out-of-bounds access is performed.
 This makes sense, since a static array cannot modify its length and therefore the compiler has all the information to spot the mistake.
-The only way to make the code compile is to comment the faulting lines or to replace the out of bounds index with a correct one.
+The only way to make the code compile is to comment the faulting lines or to replace the out-of-bounds index with a correct one.
 After doing so, the program compiles and we can see that memory corruption occurs.
 However, D also has safety checks, however, these are not performed by default.
 To enable such checks, the user must annotate a function with the `@safe` keyword: